 8. National Rail Enquiries

-An app for all cyclists who takes their bike by train each day.
+An app for all cyclists who take their bike by train each day.
 While you can use it to plan trips and book tickets, the killer feature for commuters is live updates.
 You can check your train's departure and arrival times, find out where it is, and arrange phone alerts for any disruptions.
 The app also gives details about each operator's bike policy, which is useful if you travel with a non-folding bike.
 If only it showed how many of the bike spaces on a given train were booked…

 9. Bike Doctor 2.0